 Disability Rights California, Inc. (DRC) is a federally funded agency which conducts both systems and individual advocacy.
 It has a volunteer board and is staffed primarily by attorneys and paralegal staff DRC has several offices in California and has been active in representing consumers who may have been deprived of their service rights.
 For more information, visit DRC’s website www.disabilityrightsca.org/

-STATE COUNCIL ON DEVELOPMENTAL DISABILITIES – AREA BOARD 6
+STATE COUNCIL ON DEVELOPMENTAL DISABILITIES – NORTH VALLEY HILLS OFFICE

-There are thirteen Area Boards in the State of California which are also established by the Lanterman Developmental Disabilities Services Act and are components of the State Council on Developmental Disabilities.
-The members of the Area Boards are volunteers, many of whom are parents of consumers with developmental disabilities or are consumers themselves.
-Some of the Board members are appointed by the Governor and others are appointed by the County Boards of Supervisors.
-There is one Area Board to serve VMRC’s service area: the Area VI Developmental Disabilities Board (209-473-6930).
-The boards have small staffs and their mission is to perform area-wide planning for developmental disabilities and to function in a general advocacy and monitoring capacity.
+There are thirteen Regional Offices in the State of California which are also established by the Lanterman Developmental Disabilities Services Act and are components of the State Council on Developmental Disabilities.
+The members of the Regional Advisory Committees are volunteers, many of whom are parents of consumers with developmental disabilities or are consumers themselves.
+Some of the members are appointed by the Governor and others are appointed by the County Boards of Supervisors.
+There is one local office to serve VMRC’s service area: the North Valley Hills Office (209-473-6930).
+The regional office has a small staff and their mission is to perform area-wide planning for developmental disabilities and to function in a general advocacy and monitoring capacity.

 STATE COUNCIL ON DEVELOPMENTAL DISABILITIES